channotation/chap/singularity_images/README.md

-# Using sigularity containers for chap #
+# Using singularity containers for chap #

 Singularity is an open-source software for container-virtualization.
 Containers offer a way to use a pre-built software in a closed and reproducible space,